 The recommended timetable for this thirty-six (36) hour degree is as follows:

-Regardless of how students arrange their courses in their first two years, we expect all students by the end of their second year to complete all coursework and pass an oral examination on their coursework.
+Second Year: We expect all students by the end of their second year to complete all coursework and pass an oral examination on their coursework.

 Degree-plan worksheets for all fields can be found here: